 Then, one is privileged to take a full-on academic pounding from other Ph.D.s in the field who seek to maintain academic status through one-up-manship under the guise of "scientific inquiry".
 The scientific inquiry may be legitimate, but the scent of one-up-manship shows up in the academic setting.
 It is remarkable that this academic pounding, which might temper academic conceit, actually tends to reinforce it.

 Those who remember less of what others remember enjoy a lower status than those who remember more.
 In many persons of higher academic status, a kind of attitude of smug superiority exists, in some, just beneath a veneer of fellowship, an attitude that becomes more pronounced the higher up one gets.
 Academic conceit sometimes shows up when authority is questioned by someone of lower academic status.
-Academic conceit is a symptom of mind-lock/conceptual clogging -- with its "memory-full" (storage full) incapacity to take in new information or its disinclination to change.
+Academic conceit is a symptom of mind-lock/conceptual clogging -- with its "memory-full" (storage full) incapacity to take in new information or a disinclination to change (to accept input from those of lesser ranking status in the academic hierarchy).

 There are also those, in academia (and often, outside it), who are changemakers.
 They receive emergent insight and develop their abilities directly, and not as a product of the mainstream thinking that builds upon the Pyramid of Knowledge -- and use knowledge found in the Pyramid of Knowledge in service to emergent insights that have come to them and to the developments that follow.
-Consider Nicola Tesla, Charles Goodyear, Louis Pasteur, Albert Einstain, Ida P. Rolf, Thomas Hanna.
+Consider Nicola Tesla, Charles Goodyear, Louis Pasteur, Albert Einstein, Ida P. Rolf, Richard P. Feynman, Thomas Hanna.

 In rare cases, changemakers are a forces-of-nature that alter the foundation of the Pyramid of Knowledge, as Einstein altered the standing of classical Greek epistemology and atomism.
 This "altering" requires that they confront the full force of entrenched memory of those who enjoy higher status in the heirarchy, who regulate the amount of attention given to new findings.
-Consider Galileo and Lister, Moses and Jesus (Yeshua, called, the Christ).
+Consider Galileo and Lister, Moses and Jesus (Yeshua ben Judah, called, Jesus Christ).

 To change is taxing, if not painful, and people don't like to be taxed by change or made uncomfortable by large changes that affect their status.
 The hardest thing is to get minds to change, particularly because they must change from within.
 Changemakers are heroes -- although not always (perhaps, rarely) lauded, as such.